Code-Platoon-Team-Rocket/pokeclone_new/README.md

 📦 Frontend

- -To build the frontend image, cd into the frontend directory where the frontend Dockerfile is and run:
+ -**To build the frontend image, cd into the frontend directory where the frontend Dockerfile is and run:**
 ```
 docker build -t <your_dockerhub_username>/pokeclone_frontend:latest
 ```

--To push the backend image to Docker Hub, run
+-**To push the backend image to Docker Hub, run**
 ```
 docker push <your_dockerhub_username>/pokeclone_frontend:latest
 ```